Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-Wawacoin.md

 for i in $(seq 0 30); do ./hash_extender --data user=demo --append A --signature 9183ff6055a46981f2f71cd36430ed3d9cbf6861 --format sha1 --secret $i | grep "New string" | cut -d' ' -f3; done
 ```

-We use *Burp Intruder* to all the generated new strings, with the fixed signature.
-The payload for the length 16 is giving an interesting result:
+We use *Burp Intruder* to try all the generated new strings, with the fixed signature.
+The payload for the length 16 gives an interesting result:
 ![Burp Intruder]({{ site.url }}/assets/wawacoin-intruder.png){: .image }

 Note that the username is displayed in the HTML page on the logout button: it is very helpful to see how our payload is decrypted.